momosetti/flixflex/README.md

 3. Install the dependencies `yarn install`
 4. Start the development server `yarn dev`
 5. Open your browser and navigate to `http://localhost:3000`

-## Features

-- Search movies or TV shows
-- View movie or TV show details
-- View the top rated movies and TV shows
-- Watch trailers of movies or TV shows
-- Login using Firebase

 ## Contributing